ur-tcs/programming-2-ex-12/README.md

 If you have any important information about your code which should not be part of the code itself as a comment, do not hesitate to write everything into the README file.
 Using the Markdown format, you have various very easy options to modify, structure or format your text.
 A quick oversight over all functions of Markdown offers the [cheatsheet](https://www.markdownguide.org/cheat-sheet/).
 If you need a previw of how your README will look, klick the "Open Preview to the Side" button (book with magnifying glasses) on the top right.

-^Explain all folders/files in detail, What is it for?
-What can you change?

 ### Running your project

 You read about what these files are, now let's quickly rehearse all important steps for running your program.